-The College usually exceeds FFT 20 targets and all groups of students usually achieve well with no major differences between different ethnic groups.
-The College continues to address the attainment gap between disadvantaged pupils and others which did not exist before 2010 and was closed in 2014 to below the national average but was widened in 2016.
-Achievement in the 6th Form is good as the 6th Form is fully inclusive in relation to access to 6th Form A level study for those who achieve 5 GCSEs at C or above, with 3 Bs, which includes almost all Year 11 students.
-The College has recognised that the percentage of students achieving A/A at GCE level could be higher.
-Standards in Key Stage 4 in areas that have been underachieving are on an upward trend e.g. Geography and Religious Studies, although further improvement is required in German and Food Technology.
-Measures are in place to improve achievement in A level (GCE) Psychology and Biology with signs of progress in 2017.
-Both subjects were disrupted by unusual staffing issues in 2016.
-In 2018 Religious Studies GCSE will revert to being examined in Year 11 and this will help improve achievement.
+The College successfully addressed the attainment gap between disadvantaged pupils and others in 2016 with Disadvantaged students making progress well above the national average, + 0.22.
+Achievement in the 6th Form is good as the 6th Form is fully inclusive in relation to access to 6th Form A level study for those who achieve 5 GCSEs at grade 5 or above, which includes almost all Year 11 students.
+Standards in Key Stage 4 in areas that have been underachieving are on an upward trend e.g. Geography and German, although improvement is now required in French, Spanish and Religious Studies.
+Measures are in place to improve achievement in A Level (GCE) Psychology and Spanish with new Subject Leaders in 2018.
+Both subjects were disrupted by unusual staffing issues in 2017-18.

-To ensure that standards are continually improved the Academy operates a programme of internal reviews of curriculum areas and has an external quality assurance review as part of its membership of Wirral LA's EQ scheme, employing a School Improvement Adviser, a HMI and former Ofsted Inspector.
+To ensure that standards are continually improved the Academy operates a programme of internal reviews of curriculum areas and has an external quality assurance review as part of its membership of Wirral LA's Edsential scheme, employing a School Improvement Adviser, a HMI and former Ofsted Inspector.
 The Academy was last inspected by Ofsted in November 2016 receiving a Requires Improvement judgement.

-During the past 12 months the College has implemented an Action Plan to improve Teaching and Learning, Pupil outcomes and Leadership and Management.
-Much progress has been made, as confirmed by the 2017 examination results and internal reviews although there remains room for further improvement and progress.
-A new Deputy Headteacher was appointed to the Senior Leadership Team, assuming post in September 2017.
+During the past 12 months the College has continued an Action Plan to improve Teaching and Learning, Pupil outcomes and Leadership and Management.
+Much progress has been made, as confirmed by the 2018 examination results and School Improvement Advisor reviews although there remains room for continued improvement and progress.
+A new Deputy Head teacher was appointed to the Senior Leadership Team, assuming post in September 2017, and demonstrating significant impact on outcomes for Disadvantaged Pupils at GCSE in 2018.

 b.
-Key Performance Indicators
+Key performance indicators

-The Academy held fund balances at 31 August 2017 of £1,912,000 comprising £1,420,000 of restricted funds and £492,000 of unrestricted general funds.
-Of the restricted funds, £2,356,000 is represented by tangible fixed assets.
+The Academy held fund balances at 31 August 2018 of £1,823,000 (2017 - £1,912,000) comprising £1,401,000 (2017 - £1,420,000) of restricted funds and £422,000 (2017 - £492,000) of unrestricted general funds.
+Of the restricted funds, £2,189,000 (2017 - £2,356,000) is represented by tangible fixed assets.

-The Pension reserve which is considered part of restricted funds was £936,000 in deficit.
+The Pension reserve which is considered part of restricted funds was £788,000 (2017 - £936,000) in deficit.

 The main financial performance indicator is the level of reserves held at the Balance Sheet date.
-In year under review, £492,000 of unrestricted reserves was carried forward.
+In year under review, £422,000 (2017 - £492,000) of unrestricted reserves was carried forward.

 As funding is based on pupil numbers this is also a key performance indicator.
-Pupil numbers as at August 2017 were 901.
+Pupil numbers as at August 2018 were 907 (2017 - 901).

 Another key financial performance indicator is staffing costs as a percentage of GAG.
-For 2017 this was 84.90%, compared to (80.46% in 2016).
+For 2018 this was 86.13%, compared to (84.22% in 2017).

-The Finance Governors review the financial performance of the monthly accounts against the forecast budget at each committee meeting.
+The finance governors review the financial performance of the monthly accounts against the forecast budget at each committee meeting.